lukix/calcspace/README.md

 ### NodeJS version

 NodeJS version that is currently used in the project can be found in the `.nvmrc` file.
-It should match the version specified in `server/package.json > engines.node` (for Heroku) and in both Dockerfiles.
+It should match the version specified in both Dockerfiles.

 ### Install dependencies